snap-research/non-contrastive-link-prediction/README.md

 ### GRACE

 The GRACE implementation is primarily from the [reference GRACE implementation](https://github.com/CRIPAC-DIG/GRACE).
 We run hyperparameter optimization according to the settings described above (with the addition of GRACE-specific parameters).
-We modified the code to use the same encoder as the other models and to use a link prediction decoder.
+We modified the code to use the same encoder size as the other models and to use a link prediction decoder.
 We also modified them for the transductive/inductive settings.
-The run files can be found in [`src/train_grace.py`](src/train_grace.py) and [`src/train_grace_inductive.py`](src/train_grace_inductive.py).
+The script can be found in [`src/train_grace.py`](src/train_grace.py).

 ### E2E-GCN

-The end-to-end GCN implementation can be found in [`src/train_e2e.py`](src/train_e2e.py) (transductive) and [`src/train_e2e_inductive.py`](src/train_e2e_inductive.py) (inductive).
+The end-to-end GCN implementation can be found in [`src/train_e2e.py`](src/train_e2e.py).
 This uses the same encoder as the methods above, but backpropogation is performed all the way through from the decoder.
 We run hyperparameter optimization according to the settings described above (with the addition of E2E-GCN-specific parameters).

 ### ML-GCN

-We provide transductive and inductive max-margin-loss GCN implementation in the [`src/train_margin.py`](src/train_margin.py) and [`src/train_margin_inductive.py`](src/train_margin_inductive.py) files, respectively.
-For each anchor node, we use rejection sampling and try up to 3 times to obtain true negatives, but fall back to random nodes after 3 failed attempts.
+We provide transductive and inductive max-margin-loss GCN implementation in the [`src/train_margin.py`](src/train_margin.py) file.
+For each anchor node, we use rejection sampling and try up to 3 times to obtain true negatives, but fall back to random nodes after 3 failed attempts (following the default behavior of the [`negative_sampling`](https://pytorch-geometric.readthedocs.io/en/latest/_modules/torch_geometric/utils/negative_sampling.html) function in PyG).
 We run hyperparameter optimization as described above (with the addition of ML-GCN-specific parameters).

+### Additional Run Information

+You can manually choose between running each model on the transductive and inductive splits with the `--split_method` flag.
+Specifically, `--split_method=transductive` will use the transductive split, and `--split_method=inductive` will use the inductive split.

+For more information on what flags are available for a script, you can use the `--helpfull` flag.
+For example, `python src/train_nc.py --helpfull` will print out all accepted flags, as well as a short description of what each one does.

 ## Credit